Behaviour Change Challenge

 Where?

-The competition takes place in the framework of the Green Alsion Initiative at the international campus in Sønderborg but addresses students from both Sønderborg and Kolding.
+The competition takes place in the framework of the Green Alsion Initiative at the international campus in Sønderborg but addresses all students that have ideas for a more sustainable Alsion.

 When?